Orbital propellant depot: Boil-off mitigation

 Boil-off of cryogenic propellants in space may be mitigated by both technological solutions as well as system-level planning and design.
 From a technical perspective: for a propellant depot with passive insulation system to effectively store cryogenic fluids, boil-off caused by heating from solar and other sources must be mitigated, eliminated, or used for economic purposes.
 For non-cryogenic propellants, boil-off is not a significant design problem.

-Boil off rate is governed by heat leakage and by the quantity of propellant in the tanks.
+Boil-off rate is governed by heat leakage and by the quantity of propellant in the tanks.
 With partially filled tanks, the percentage loss is higher.
 Heat leakage depends on surface area, while the original mass of propellant in the tanks depends on volume.
 So by the cube-square law, the smaller the tank, the faster the liquids will boil off.
 Some propellant tank designs have achieved a liquid hydrogen boil off rate as low as approximately 0.13% per day (3.8% per month) while the much higher temperature cryogenic fluid of liquid oxygen would boil off much less, about 0.016% per day (0.49% per month).

 It is possible to achieve zero boil-off (ZBO) with cryogenic propellant storage using an active thermal control system.
 Tests conducted at the NASA Lewis Research Center's Supplemental Multilayer Insulation Research Facility (SMIRF) over the summer of 1998 demonstrated that a hybrid thermal control system could eliminate boiloff of cryogenic propellants.
-The hardware consisted of a pressurized 50 cuft tank insulated with 34 layers of insulation, a condenser, and a Gifford-McMahon (GM) cryocooler that has a cooling capacity of 15 to 17.5 watt (W).
+The hardware consisted of a pressurized 50 cuft tank insulated with 34 layers of insulation, a condenser, and a Gifford-McMahon (GM) cryocooler that has a cooling capacity of 15 to 17.5 watts (W).
 Liquid hydrogen was the test fluid.
 The test tank was installed into a vacuum chamber, simulating space vacuum.